The Hidden Crisis: Why Hearing Protection is the Most Important Investment for Military, Law Enforcement, and Industrial Professionals

 How NRR (Noise Reduction Rating) Works

 The NRR rating indicates potential noise reduction in decibels.
-However, the actual protection is calculated using this formula:
+However, the actual protection is calculated using the OSHA formula (29 CFR 1910.95 Appendix B):

 Actual Reduction = (NRR - 7) ÷ 2